On the Model Theory of Open Incidence Structures: The Rank 2 Case: Preliminaries and notations

-\begin{remark} Firstly, notice that to simplify the notation we always assume that in a local equivalence relation $R$ the first two variables represent the arguments of the equivalence relation, and the rest are the parameters.
-Secondly, notice that the equality $=$ is a (local) equivalence relation in all theories $T$.
-Clearly we have that $\itype_M(\bar{a}/B) \cup \ptype_M(\bar{a}/B) = \mathrm{tp}_M^{\mrm{qf}}(\bar{a}/B)$, and that quantifier-free formulas containing equality symbols are contained in $\ptype_M(\bar{a}/B)$.
-Moreover, we stress that the sentence stating that a certain relation $R\in L$ is a local equivalence relation is universal.
-It follows that $T$ and $T_\forall$ agree on the distinction between $L_{\mrm{i}}$ and $L_{\mrm{p}}$.
-We will often use this fact implicitly when working with models of $T_\forall$. \end{remark}
+\begin{remark} For simplicity, notice that we always assumed that in a local equivalence relation $R$ the first two variables represent the arguments of the equivalence relation, and the rest are the parameters.
+Notice also that the equality $=$ is a (local) equivalence relation in all theories $T$.
+We also have that $\mathrm{tp}_M^{\mrm{qf}}(\bar{a}/B)$ is uniquely determined by $\itype_M(\bar{a}/B) \cup \ptype_M(\bar{a}/B)$, and that quantifier-free formulas with equalities are contained in $\ptype_M(\bar{a}/B)$.
+We stress that the sentence stating that a relation $R\in L$ is a local equivalence relation is universal, and so $T$ and $T_\forall$ agree on the distinction between $L_{\mrm{i}}$ and $L_{\mrm{p}}$.
+We will often use this fact implicitly. \end{remark}

-We stress that the previous notions of parallelism type $\ptype(\bar{a}/B)$ and incidence type $\itype(\bar{a}/B)$ are not standard in the literature, but they are convenient in the present context as we shall deal with theories (e.g., the theory of affine planes) containing both symbols for incidences and symbols for parallelism, which require a different treatment.
-We need these notions especially in the various definitions of closure, e.g., the following definition of Gaifman closure \ref{def:interior_closure} and in the definition of $\mrm{HF}$-closure from \ref{def_closure_operator}.
-We first recall the notion of Gaifman graph (cf. \cite[p.26]{ebbinghaus}).
+We will use the notions of parallelism type $\ptype(\bar{a}/B)$ and incidence type $\itype(\bar{a}/B)$ especially in the definition of the Gaifman closure \ref{def:interior_closure}.
+We adapt to our current setting the usual notion of Gaifman graph (cf.~\cite[p.~26]{ebbinghaus}).